Interference measurements of non-Abelian e/4 & Abelian e/2 quasiparticle braiding: Results

 We now turn our attention to the interference oscillations observed at $\nu=5/2$.
 The interference oscillations observed at this filling fraction in the devices with high Al purification strongly resemble those at $\nu=7/2$.
-As shown in Figure~\ref{fig:5_halves_interf}, these oscillations are remarkably stable and occur at five times the reference frequency $f_0$, which is once again indicative of the non-Abelian even--odd effect.
+As shown in Figure~\ref{fig:5_halves_interf}, these oscillations are remarkably stable and occur at five times the reference frequency $f_0$, which is once again indicative of the non-Abelian even-odd effect.
 Notice that another prominent spectral feature is located near $f_0$ itself.

 Before we examine the spectra in more detail, it worth reiterating that the highest predicted oscillation frequency for Abelian AB interference at $\nu=5/2$ is $2f_0$; any significant spectral weight at higher frequencies (specifically, within the range between $4f_0$ and $6f_0$ for $\nu=5/2$) that is not a result of noise is an indicator of a non-Abelian nature of the state.
-Specifically, it should be interpreted as the evidence of the even-odd effect, which is a consequence of the quasiparticles' statistics and not charge; were the $e/4$ quasiparticles Abelian instead, their interference would result in oscillations with frequency $f_0$ at $\nu=5/2$ and $1.5f_0$ at $\nu=7/2$.
+Specifically, it should be interpreted as the evidence of the even-odd effect, which is a consequence of the quasiparticles' statistics and not charge; a naive application of Eq.~(\ref{eq:AB_phase2}) to the $e/4$ quasiparticles at $\nu=5/2$ while neglecting their non-Abelian nature would instead result in the oscillations frequency of $2.25 f_0$ in the Moore--Read state and $2.75f_0$ in the anti-Pfaffian state.
+For the genuinely Abelian candidate states, these frequencies would be $f_0$ in the $K=8$ state and $3.5 f_0$ in the $(3,3,1)$ state~\cite{Bishara2009a}.
+(At $\nu=7/2$, the respective frequencies would be $3.25f_0$ in the Moore--Read state, $3.75 f_0$ in the anti-Pfaffian state, $1.5 f_0$ in the $K=8$ state and $5f_0$ in the $(3,3,1)$ state, all significantly below $7f_0$.)
+We can discard the possibility of multiple windings which would, in theory, result in higher frequency of interference oscillations.
+The amplitude of those contributions would be negligible as they require multiple tunnelling across relatively wide constrictions.